 - Is represented by more than 500 independent agents across the country who provide local service to our commercial jeweler policyholders.

 How can I apply for Personal Jewelry Insurance?

 When you purchase a piece of jewelry, have your jeweler perform an insurance appraisal or evaluation for each item.
 Complete the application, and either mail it with the appraisal/evaluation to Jewelers Mutual, or apply online at jewelersmutual.com.

 How are insurance rates determined?

 Insurance rates are based on historical losses for the state or county in which the person possessing the jewelry resides.
-For example, if a mother purchased a necklace for her daughter, the rate would be based on the daughter’s state and county of residence.

 What is covered under this policy?